caelia/civet/README.md

 #### cvt:else

-The content of this element is output if the `if` test fails.
+The content of this element is output if the `cvt:if` test fails.

 ------------------------------------------------------------------------